adigun91/techBlog/README.md

 # techBlog
 # techBlog is a blog you cannot access until you are logged in
-# techBro is a blog where techBros come together to assist one another and then help others to be better in their tech journey
+# techBlog is a blog where techBros come together to assist one another and then help others to be better in their tech journey
 # Clone the repo and do the following:
 # Navigate to the blog folder>> click on the folder path eg. C:\user\ and type cmd (this opens command prompt)
 # Type Scripts\activate to activate the virtual environment